hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ComposingXML.md

 ## Composing XML Configuration

-You can compose your Hazelcast XML Configuration file from multiple XML configuration snippets.
+You can compose your Hazelcast XML or Hazelcast-Client XML Configuration file from multiple XML configuration snippets.
 In order to compose XML configuration, you can use the `<import/>` element to load different XML configuration files.
 Please see the following examples.

+#### Example of Hazelcast XML Composing
 `hazelcast-config.xml`:

 ```xml